EmbedJournal/embedjournal/README.md

 $ gem install jekyll bundler
 ```

 Now, we have met all ruby, jekyll related dependencies.
-Time to meet embedjoural's
+Time to meet embedjournal's
 dependencies (sigh!).
 Since we have bundler, this is quite simple.

 ``` shell